 Project Background

 As the organization standardized on modern frameworks (React, SwiftUI, Jetpack Compose), the Manhattan Design System's legacy components became a bottleneck: bloated, bug-prone, and hard to maintain.
-The solution was composability: breaking monolithic components into flexible atoms that teams could combine as needed, fundamentally changing how hundreds of product teams build interfaces
+The solution was composability: breaking monolithic legacy components into flexible atoms that teams could combine as needed, fundamentally changing how over 200 product teams build interfaces

 Main Goals